Published in Ocular Surface

 This foundational exercise helps to measure visual acuity, but also gives providers the opportunity to ask a few probing questions to assess the health of the ocular surface.
 When patients tell me that they see a bit more clearly after they blink, my sleuthing instincts tell me that there is an ocular surface issue at play.

+This puzzle piece not only tells me how well the patient is seeing, but also how their eyes are feeling.
 An eye that sees and feels better after a blink is often one that is dry.
 Patients often say that their eyes feel tired and chalk it up to aging or lack of sleep, not realizing that if your eyes are healthy, then you likely won’t notice them at all.

 Every good detective needs a solid tool to get to the truth of the case, and the slit lamp is my lie detector.
 When I use it, my patients suddenly tell me everything and admit to habits that can exacerbate dry eye, such as not properly cleansing the lid of cosmetics and any behaviors that mask symptoms, like the overuse of over-the-counter drops.

+Lifestyle choices and habits are important pieces to the puzzle.
 Long stretches of time staring at screens, poor hygiene, and using certain cosmetic products can exacerbate dry eye, even if the patient is not feeling symptoms.

 If the first two tests are pointing to asymptomatic dry eye disease, meibography reveals the severity and type.
 Meibography shows the status of the meibomian glands in the lower and upper eyelids.
 It’s important to note that meibomian glands that are gone or not working well lead to tear film instability, meaning they are not providing the oil layer that helps us see clearly and comfortably.
 Without that oil layer spread over the eye, with each blink redness, irritation, blurry vision, and if left untreated, corneal damage can occur.

+Damaged meibomian glands are probably the most important piece to the puzzle since, once damaged or destroyed, these glands cannot properly produce healthy meibum.
 This has become an important tool in my practice because, when all else fails, it reveals so much about a patient’s eye health and the quality of the tear film.
 A patient may be asymptomatic, but meibography will reveal if damage is occurring.

 These three pieces to the puzzle give a thorough look at each patient’s ocular surface.
 Patients with good vision do not necessarily have healthy eyes.
 We have the tools to learn much about each patient’s eyes and vision, but it is up to us to put the pieces together.